PranavSK/appcraft-astro/src/content/slide/sample.md

 And this is some text with `inline code`.

-EDIT: Changes from admin dashboard!!

-EDIT2: Changes from admin dashboard via GitHub API!!!
+EDIT: Changes from admin dashboard via GitHub API!!!

 ---